Sorry, this program is not available for local students.

 Graduates work in administration and research within a legal context or as human rights and community workers in government and non-government agencies, or progress to further studies in law, mediation and negotiation.

-Employment opportunities are primarily in the paralegal field for roles as dispute resolution professionals and in relevant policy positions in:
+Employment opportunities are primarily in the paralegal field for roles as dispute resolution professionals, and in policy positions in:

 - private firms